ChatFAQ/ChatFAQ/widget/README.md

 `fitToParent`: if the widget should fit to the parent element, by default the widget will be positioned absolute to the window.

+`stickInputPrompt`: if the input text should be sticked to the bottom of the chat, by default the input text will be sticked to the bottom of the chat but if for instance you choose to fit the widget to the parents height then the input text can disappear from the view.

 `initialConversationMetadata`: stringify JSON object with arbitrary metadata that will be sent and accessible in the SDK's FSM

 `customIFramedMsgs`: It is possible to customize the messages coming from the SDK's FSM, you can pass a JSON object with the following structure: